How to Initiate a Location Listings Launch | Yext Hitchhikers Platform

 We always encourage you to continue to manage your listings, whether you do that through Yext, another service provider, or in-house by your marketing team.
 While we’re sad to see you go, we understand that it happens.

 When you opt a location out of Listings or cancel altogether, Yext will simply stop syncing.
-When an update is made in the Knowledge Graph, we will no longer send that update through the delivery pipelines to the publisher.
+When an update is made in the platform, we will no longer send that update through the delivery pipelines to the publisher.
 At that point, we recommend that you make sure to claim your listings either through another vendor or manually, otherwise it is very likely that the publisher’s data will start to become out of sync via unverified data sources like Data Aggregators.

-To read more about this, we recommend reading this blog post or visiting the What happens when a Listings subscription is cancelled article in the Help Center.
+To read more about this, we recommend reading this blog or visiting the What happens when a Listings subscription is cancelled article in the Help Center.